-This project benefitted from the participation and cooperation of J. Lantow from the Lower Colorado River MSCP office, staff at Big Bend National Recreational Area, NV, staff at Havasu National Wildlife Refuge, and C.A.
+This project benefitted from the participation and cooperation of J. Lantow from the LCR MSCP Office, staff at Big Bend National Recreational Area, Nevada, staff at Havasu National Wildlife Refuge, and C.A.
 Ehlo, W.A.
 Massure, C.A.
 Pacey, and J.W.
-Warmbold from Marsh & Associates.
-This work was supported by Reclamation Agreement Number R12PD30013.
-Cover photo of MSCP Reach 3 near Needles, California by APK.
+Warmbold from M&A. This work was supported by Reclamation Agreement Number R12PD30013.

+The cover photo of LCR MSCP Reach 3 near Needles, California, was provided by Abraham P. Karam.